Shoyo Hinata: Concept and creation

-In the one shot of Haikyu!!!, Kageyama was the protagonist and Hinata his teammate.
-However, in the manga, Furudate chose a short boy as the main character in order to draw a shonen manga.
-In an interview with Yomiuri Shimbun, Furudate stated that the development of Hinata dropping out of a major game because he had a fever was decided early on to show that Hinata could not survive only with his impulses in order to compete in the nationals and believed that this could convince the reader.
+In the one shot of Haikyu!!!, Kageyama was the protagonist and Hinata was his teammate.
+However, in the manga, Furudate chose Hinata as the main character in order to draw a shōnen manga.
+In an interview with Yomiuri Shimbun, Furudate stated that the development of Hinata dropping out of a major game due to his fever was decided early on to show that Hinata could not survive only with his impulses to compete in the nationals.
+The author believed that this could convince the reader.
 In addition, on the podcast Haikyu!!
 Karasuno High School Broadcasting Club! podcast, Furudate revealed that Hinata was originally more impetuous than Ryunosuke Tanaka, and also commented that he preferred to give Tanaka that personality.

-His voice actor, Ayumu Murase, commented to Kageyama's actor, Kaito Ishikawa, that when he took on the role of Hinata he did not have as many job opportunities as he does now, and he worked hard to play it.
-Murase also said that the response after the broadcast of the anime was excellent and, as a result of being recognized not only by viewers but also by the people involved in the production, the number of job proposals increased.
+His voice actor, Ayumu Murase, commented to Kageyama's actor, Kaito Ishikawa, that when he took on the role of Hinata, he did not have as many job opportunities as he does now, and he worked hard to play it.
+Murase also said that the response after the broadcast of the anime was excellent.
+He was then recognized not only by viewers but also by the people involved in the production, where his number of job proposals increased.

 Appearances

 Haikyu!!

-Aspiring to be a volleyball player, Hinata longs to be like the "Small Giant", a short Karasuno student who was a volleyball player.
-Although he started playing volleyball in middle school, the volleyball team did not have that many members and was considered a fan club, and he was unable to practice properly.
+Aspiring to be a volleyball player, Hinata longed to be like the "Little Giant", a short Karasuno student who stood out as the team's ace.
+Hinata started playing volleyball in middle school.
+However, the club failed to have enough members, preventing Hinata from practicing properly.
 The first official match of the school he attended was his last, where he played against Kitagawa Daiichi, where Kageyama attended.
+The match resulted in a total defeat to Hinata's team.
+Even so, this loss became the main character's primary source of motivation that eventually honed his overall character.

-In order to win a match, he attends Karasuno High School, where the "Small Giant" studied.
-There, he discovers that Kageyama studies at the same high school, they fight and refuse to join the club.
-When the two manage to make peace, four people, including Yamaguchi and Tsukishima, join the club.
+To win a match, he eventually attends Karasuno High School, where the "Little Giant" studied.
+There, he discovers that Kageyama studies at the same high school.
+Such resulted in a fight, almost prohibiting them from joining the club.
+When the two manage to make peace, they join the club along with Yamaguchi and Tsukishima.

 After graduating from high school, he decided to go to Brazil alone to play beach volleyball.
-After a three-year stint in the country, he returns to Japan and participates in a match as a player for MSBY Black Jackal in the top division of the V League.
+After a three-year stint in the country, he returns to Japan and participates in a match as a player for MSBY Black Jackals in the top division of the V League.